Download PDF 2017 Rule Book

 |T-A||1966-1972 Historic Trans-Am Cars||Goodyear 600x15 / 700x15|

 * = Hoosier Vintage TD upon Approval

 Interior: Interiors are to be installed and as original fitted by the manufacturer.

 Must be of the original type and specifications as homologated when the car was produced.
 Steel braided brake lines are allowed.
-Driver adjustable brake proportioning valves are not allowed, unless originally fitted to the vehicle
+Driver adjustable brake proportioning valves within reach of the driver are not allowed, unless originally fitted to the vehicle.

 Must be original as stated in the general HMSA rules.
 Modern valve train replacements such as roller rockers, roller tip rockers, roller tappets or lifters, titanium valves, etc. are not allowed.
 Dry sump systems that were not originally fitted to the specific car are not allowed.
 Headers are allowed.

 Transmission, Clutch & Differential:

 Must be of the original type, as produced by manufacture.
 No after-market cases or internal gear sets unless they are of the same OE type replacement.
 Gear ratios as originally offered.

 The minimum weight allowed is that listed in the SCCA Rule Book, Production Car Specifications, 1962 for G-1 & G-2 and 1965 for G-3 & G-4, less 7%.